 5. Dark Colored Flowing Dresses

-Dark colors are our best friends.
+Wearing dark colored dresses to hide belly will always work.
 If you loved an outfit and are not sure if it goes with your figure?
 Or apprehensive that it will sit well on the tummy, go with a dark color.
 Even better, if it is either flowing or wavy.

 6. Oversized Tops With Trousers